Policies and Procedures

 6. Auditors understand that they will not receive a grade, credit, or feedback from the instructor.

-8. The auditors will pay the current TCSJ Professional Learning Center (PLC) per unit cost.
+8. The auditors will pay the current TCSJ Professional Learning Center (PLC) per unit cost prior to enrollment.

 POLICY